Table of Contents

 Active Site

-- A pocket in the enzyme where the substrate fits.
+- Active site is like a pocket in the enzyme where the substrate fits.

 - Enzymes use their active sites to speed up reactions.